 - 2. The "Anti-Stalking Act" accounts for every case cleared for violations of the Anti-Stalking Act, even when a person was cleared for other offenses as well and it is not the offense with the heaviest statutory penalty. - 3.
 "Cases cleared for other violations" account for cases cleared for Penal Code offenses and Special Acts offenses excluding Anti-Stalking Act violations.
 When a person was cleared for multiple offenses, the person is only counted in the offense with the heaviest statutory penalty. - 4.
-"Injury", "assault", "intimidation" and "damage to property" do not include offenses that aggravate the punishment as prescribed in the Act on Punishment of Physical Violence and Others. - 5.
-"Others" include violations of anti-nuisance ordinance, theft, forcible indecency, violations of the Firearms and Swords Control Act, etc.
+Numbers include attempts if attempts are provided by law. - 5.
+"Injury", "assault", "intimidation" and "damage to property" do not include offenses that aggravate the punishment as prescribed in the Act on Punishment of Physical Violence and Others. - 6.
+"Others" include violations of anti-nuisance ordinance, theft, indecency through compulsion, violations of the Firearms and Swords Control Act, etc.